juampicerutti/TidyScreen_v2_docs_new/docs/examples/chemical_space_synthesis.md

 The info included in the `tables_subsets` is:
 - `table_name`: the source table on which the filtering workflow was applied.
-- `subset_name`: the destination table in which the filtered compounds were written.
+- `subset_name`: the destination table to which the filtered compounds were written.
 - `filtering_type`: the kind of filtering that originated the destination table.
-In this case using SMARTS notation
+In this case using SMARTS notation (filtering by properties is also possible, as we will see later)
 - `prop_filter`: explicit indication ot the filtering workflow applied.
 - `description`: this is requested as information upon executing the filtering workflow.

-After filtering the required aldehides, primary amines and aminoacids, the `tables_subsets` looks like this:
+After filtering the required aldehydes, amines and aminoacids, the `tables_subsets` looks like this:

 ---
 <figure>